Medically reviewed by Drugs.com. Last updated on Nov 8, 2020.

 - Blood clots have happened with this medicine (cabozantinib capsules).
 Sometimes, blood clots like stroke have been deadly.
 Call your doctor right away if you have chest, arm, back, neck, or jaw pain or pressure; coughing up blood; numbness or weakness on 1 side of your body, trouble speaking or thinking, change in balance, or change in eyesight; shortness of breath; or swelling, warmth, or pain in the leg or arm.

-- Very bad jaw problems have happened with this medicine.
+- Severe jaw problems have happened.
 Have a dental exam before you start this medicine (cabozantinib capsules).
 Take good care of your teeth.
-Talk with your doctor.

 How is this medicine (Cabozantinib Capsules) best taken?